It’s been a classic Old West showdown: the self-acclaimed “America’s toughest sheriff” vs. the Feds.

 The lawsuit in an election year rachets up the department’s battle with the states over civil rights, voting rights and immigration.

 The Arpaio investigation is one of 17 probes the Justice Department’s Civil Rights Division has conducted of police and sheriff’s departments — the most in its 54-year history.
-At the same time, the Civil Rights Division has blocked voter identification laws that it says harm Hispanic and African American voters
+At the same time, the Civil Rights Division has blocked voter identification laws that it says harm Hispanic and African American voters in Texas.

 The 32-page lawsuit, filed in U.S. District Court in Phoenix, alleges that Arpaio’s employees frequently used derogatory terms such as “wetback” and “stupid Mexicans” in referring to Latinos.
 Supervisors distributed an e-mail with a photograph of a Chihuahua in swimming gear with the caption “A Rare Photo of a Mexican Navy Seal.”